Nottingham Forest F.C.: City Ground

 Since 1898, Nottingham Forest have played their home games at the City Ground in West Bridgford, on the banks of the River Trent.
 Before moving to the City Ground, Forest played their home games at Forest Recreation Ground, then Trent Bridge, and finally the purpose-built Town Ground.
-Since 1994, the City Ground has been all-seater, a preparation that was made in time for the ground to be a venue for Euro 96, and currently has a capacity of 30,404.
+Since 1994, the City Ground has been all-seater, a preparation that was made in time for the ground to be a venue for Euro 96, and has a capacity of 31,042.

 The City Ground is 300 yards away from Notts County's Meadow Lane stadium on the opposite side of the Trent, meaning the two grounds are the closest professional football stadia geographically in England.
 In 1898, the City Ground was within the boundaries of Nottingham, which had been given city status the year before and gave rise to the name of the stadium.
 However, a boundary change in the 1950s means that the City Ground now stands just outside of the city's boundaries in the town of West Bridgford.

 In 2019, Nottingham Forest announced plans to redevelop the City Ground and surrounding area, including the "creation of a new, world-class Peter Taylor Stand".
-It is expected this will increase the capacity of the stadium to 38,000, making it the largest football stadium in the East Midlands.
-The club was hopeful that building work could begin at the end of the 2019-20 season, but the development was put on hold due to "delays in the planning process".
-In 2022, Rushcliffe Borough Council's planning committee approved the club's request for planning permission.
+It was expected this would increase the capacity of the stadium to 38,000, making it the largest football stadium in the East Midlands.
+Planning permission for the new Peter Taylor Stand was approved by Rushcliffe Borough Council's planning committee in 2022 with final consent granted in 2025.

+In November 2025, Nottingham Forest announced new more ambitious plans to increase the capacity of the City Ground to 52,500 by 2033.
+At a launch event attended by club Chair Nicholas Randall and East Midlands Mayor Claire Ward, Nottingham Forest confirmed their intention to expand the Peter Taylor Stand capacity by around 10,000 taking it to 15,000, and increase the Trent End capacity by a further 5,000, bringing capacity up to 45,000 as Phase 1 of the City Ground redevelopment.
+Longer term Phase 2 plans would also increase the Brian Clough Stand by 7,500 ultimately bringing total capacity to more than 52,500.

+Nottingham Forest submitted a planning application to Rushcliffe Borough Council for their Phase 1 plans on 16 December 2025, and are hoping to start enabling works in summer 2026 subject to their gaining planning permission.
+An outline application was also submitted for the expansion of the Brian Clough stand alongside the main application for the Trent End and Peter Taylor Stand.
+It is understood Nottingham Forest are yet to purchase the freehold to the City Ground site, and this is subject to them gaining planning permission for their projects.